AchimPieters/esp32-sht3x/README.md

 ## What it does

-The example configures a `sht3x` device.
+This example demonstrates how to configure and interact with an `SHT3x` sensor using the ESP-IDF framework.

+* High-Level Mode `(CONFIG_EXAMPLE_SHT3X_DEMO_HL)`:
-When `CONFIG_EXAMPLE_SHT3X_DEMO_HL` is defined, the task that triggers a measurement every 5 seconds.
-Due to power efficiency reasons it uses *single shot* mode.
-In this example it uses the high level function *sht3x_measure()* to perform one measurement in each cycle.
+When this mode is enabled, the example creates a task that triggers a temperature and humidity measurement every 5 seconds.
+For power efficiency, the sensor operates in single-shot mode.
+In this mode, the high-level function sht3x_read_temperature_humidity() is used to perform a complete measurement in a single step during each cycle.
+* Low-Level Mode `(CONFIG_EXAMPLE_SHT3X_DEMO_LL)`:

-When `CONFIG_EXAMPLE_SHT3X_DEMO_LL` is defined, the task that triggers a measurement every 5 seconds.
-Due to power efficiency reasons it uses *single shot* mode.
-In this example it starts the measurement, waits for the results and fetches the results using separate functions.
+When this mode is enabled, the example creates a task that also triggers a measurement every 5 seconds using single-shot mode for power efficiency.
+However, in this mode, the process is split into lower-level operations: the measurement is initiated, a delay is applied for the sensor to collect data, and the results are fetched using separate functions.

-Choose either `CONFIG_EXAMPLE_SHT3X_DEMO_HL` or `CONFIG_EXAMPLE_SHT3X_DEMO_LL`
-in `make menuconfig` under `Example configuration`.
-The default is `CONFIG_EXAMPLE_SHT3X_DEMO_HL`.
+To choose the desired mode, navigate to Example Configuration in `menuconfig` and select either `CONFIG_EXAMPLE_SHT3X_DEMO_HL` or `CONFIG_EXAMPLE_SHT3X_DEMO_LL`.
+By default, `CONFIG_EXAMPLE_SHT3X_DEMO_HL` is enabled.

 ## Wiring